marcelocmachado/BrazilianFootball/BR_Football.md

 ![Screenshot](plot_HomeXAway.png)

-It's interesting to see that the year with the _**lowest home influence**_ in goal scoring was 2020, which makes total sense since most of the games had no public due to COVID.
+It's interesting to see that the year with the _**lowest home influence**_ in goal scoring was 2020, which makes total sense since most of the games had no  due to COVID.

 | **Season** | **homeGoals (%)** | **awayGoals (%)** |
 |:----------:|:-----------------:|:-----------------:|